plandes/deepnlp/doc/md/clickbate.md

    (`dataframe_stash`).
-4. Parse the English sentences from the `dataframe_stash` using spaCy across as many processes as the CPU has cores (`feature_factory_stash`) and persisting them to the file system in directories by feature (`feature_dir_stash`).
+4. Parse the English sentences from the `dataframe_stash` using spaCy across as many processes as the CPU has cores (`feature_factory_stash`) and persisting them to the file system in directories by feature (`feature_dir_stash` only found in the `deeplearn` resource library).
 5. Read only certain files (based on feature selection for the particular model) from the file system to reconstruct batches (see *batch decoding* in [the paper]).
 6. Train, validate and test the model using the same ordering and splits sampled by the `dataframe_stash` from step 1.

-The [default.conf] file contains configuration that overrides the default configuration given in the [resource libraries] (with some exception).
-For example, the `doc_parser` section tells the parser to create instances of a different class that what was defined in its resource library (`FeatureDocument`).
+The `doc_parser` section tells the parser to create instances of a different class that what was defined in its resource library (`FeatureDocument`) using the classification resource library set up (loaded by the `classify.conf` resource library by [app.conf]).
 The class we provide for this example contains an attribute to carry a label for our text classification task.

-Because this is a text classification model, we declare the classes and override the configuration necessary to vectorize them and add them to the output decoder network.
-We declare the `ClassifyModelFacade` to be used since it has the CLI predict action allowing ad-hoc text to be classified from the command line.

 ## Model Definition

-The model specific configuration is located in the `models` directory.
-Each has a file that's given with the `--config` flag to the [run.py] entry point Python file and contains configuration that overrides on a per model basis.
+The executor in the `Model` section sets `net_settings` to `classify_net_settings` to provide the top level text classification for the application using a BiLSTM+CRF.
+This model is provided in the `classify.conf` resource library in the `deepnlp` (this project), with little left to specify.
+These remaining portions of the model that are specified are:

+* Dense output layer that connects the LSTM to the CRF and specifies the output label cardinality, which is set to two (either clickbate or not).
+* The embedding layer to use, which is string substituted with the `cb_default:embedding` section/option injected with the [overridden] (`--override`) option.
+* The section containing the LSTM configuration (`recurrent_settings`).
+* Model settings that include the model name, learning rate, default epoch count and the component that decodes model output to labels and softmaxes (confidence like scores).

 The [glove.conf] defines an LSTM model that uses a fully connected decoder network to provide the output label.
 The [transformer.conf] defines a